CSUF-CPSC-120-SP20/lab-8-starter/README.md

 # Signing Out

-When you are done, commit and push all your changes, then delete your local `lab-7-USERNAME` directory.
+When you are done, commit and push all your changes, then delete your local `lab-8-USERNAME` directory.

 Then ask your instructor or lab assistant to sign you out.
 They will check that:
 - The web-view of your GitHub repository reflects your recent commits.
 - Your names are in `CREDITS.txt`.
-- The contents of the three source files look like they would pass all the test cases.
+- The contents of the four source files look like they would pass all the test cases.

 # Grade Rubric